rnkanalytics/NYC_Rideshare_Analytics_Pipeline/README.md

 ## Project Overview

 This end-to-end data engineering project analyzes 100,000+ NYC Uber trips to uncover insights on pickup hotspots, fare patterns, payment trends, and passenger behavior.
-Raw trip data was extracted from Google Cloud Storage, transformed into a star schema data warehouse using Mage AI, loaded into both **BigQuery** and **Snowflake**, and visualized in an interactive Looker Studio dashboard.
+A sample population was extracted from the NYC TLC Trip Record Data, converted from Parquet to CSV, and stored in Google Cloud Storage.
+Data was transformed into a star schema data warehouse using Mage AI, loaded into both **BigQuery** and **Snowflake**, and visualized in an interactive Looker Studio dashboard.

 ## 🔗 Live Dashboard